 Your worth is not measured by your productivity.
 Be gentle with yourself and know you are enough.
 You may be working harder and longer hours.
 The drive to make sure everything goes right might make it seem like you’re never doing satisfactory work.
 No matter your situation, remind yourself that you’re doing the best you can.
 You’re making an impact.
 You’re showing up.
 You are enough and are doing enough.
 Be gentle with yourself.

 Interrupt anxiety with a gratitude practice.
 Whether you do this once or twice a day, write down three things for which you are grateful.
-Although this is a difficult time for everyone, a gratitude practice reminds you of the little things that inspire you to be an educator.
+A gratitude practice reminds you of the little things that inspire you to be an educator.
 Gratitude can take you out of a space of negativity and quickly bring you to moments of clarity that remind you of your deeper motivations.
 When we aren’t intentional about our gratitude practice, the small things feel so much bigger, we have bigger emotional reactions, and we can be fast-tracked toward burn-out, especially when we are inundated with grading, classroom management, and life all at the same time.

-Social distancing does not mean emotional distancing.
+Conflict can be healthy.
 Reflect on and share how you feel.
-There’s no guidebook on how to navigate a pandemic successfully, and so it is normal to experience a range of emotions.
 When negative emotions arise, try to respond, rather than react.
 Take time to collect your thoughts and don’t let feelings build up and go unaddressed, especially if you need to have a difficult conversation with a student, a colleague, or a loved one.
 Write down what you want to say.
 Address what happened, what you observed, how you feel, and what you might need moving forward.
 Addressing conflict honestly can make us more authentic educators and allow us to be more present with our students and colleagues.

 Unclench your jaw.
 Drop your shoulders.
-Close your screens and find ways to connect with yourself.
+Take a break and find ways to connect with yourself.
 Many of us are spending the majority of our time checking on and caring for other people—our students, our children, or families, our colleagues, etc. It’s hard to keep up on an empty tank.
 Find ways to stay connected to yourself.
-Designate deliberate screen breaks in your routine to get out of your head and into your body.
+Designate deliberate breaks in your routine to get out of your head and into your body.
 Be intentional about moving your body—go for a walk, a run, stretch—and remember that your body is your vessel and requires similar intention that our minds and emotions do.
-Give yourself permission to prioritize alone time used for silence or solo-activities that feed you.
+Give yourself permission to prioritize alone time used for silence or solo activities that feed you.
 These practices will enable you to feed and support others more fully.